 What can cities learn from New Orleans?

 New Orleans was the first city in this century to so dramatically and visibly confront its challenges head…, President, The Rockefeller Foundation

-The most compelling lesson for me on watching the experience of New Orleans is the importance of…, Associate Vice President, Managing Director, Asia, The Rockefeller Foundation
+The most compelling lesson for me on watching the experience of New Orleans is the importance of…, Associate VP, Managing Director, Asia, The Rockefeller Foundation

 We know that the future is uncertain in our changing delta, so being prepared for major shocks and aligning…, Chief Resilience Officer, City of New Orleans